fwupd/android-test-app/README.md

 ### Installation

-The android client app can be installed with
+The android client app can be installed by running the following in the `client/` directory:

 ```bash
 FWUPD_AIDL_PATH="${FWUPD_REPO_PATH}/contrib/android/aidl" ./gradlew installDebug